 I'm proud of this solution to showing all this data in one view, but it didn't happen instantly.
 It was the result of many iterations.

-The problem with these designs becomes evident once you visit a few pages.
+Each country included in this interactive report has its own landing page, and we figured that the landing page would be a great place to show a map of the country, give some geographic context, and get into the stats for each country.
+Here's some exploration of that: The problem with these designs becomes evident once you visit a few pages.
 The designs do show the unique stats for each country, but they don't leverage all the data we had available to actually draw meaningful comparisons between the countries — a reader would have to remember the stats for one page while clicking through to another, or open up two browser windows.
 Neither of these were acceptable.

 I went back to the drawing board to think about how leveraging the power of comparison could play out.
 I mocked up this animated rollover map that would highlight the country in question.
 The zoom effect wan't meaningful enough on its own to justify its inclusion, but the ability to animate the map on hover became the seed for more interesting map-related interactions.